hfadams/pci/readme.md

-# Chlorophyll-*a* growth window dataset
+# Chlorophyll-*a* PCI dataset

 [![DOI](https://zenodo.org/badge/390777007.svg)](https://zenodo.org/badge/latestdoi/390777007)

 The scripts within this repository were used to standardize and compile a dataset of *in situ* chlorophyll-*a* data and related water quality data for lakes at or above 40° N across the Northern hemisphere.
 Original data files are not included, but can be found by following the links listed under "Data sources" below.

-The chlorophyll-*a* growth window dataset contains chlorophyll-*a* rate of increase along with  mean water quality variables (i.e., surface water temperature, nutrients, and solar radiation) during periods of rapid algal growth referred to as the _**growth window**_.
-Growth windows were defined based on the rate of change in the fluctuating chlorophyll-*a* concentration sampled over the year, and categorized as occurring in the spring, summer, or as a "single" growth window when there was one main period of growth.
+The period of chlorophyll-*a* increase (PCI) dataset contains the rate of chlorophyll-*a* increase along with  mean water quality variables (i.e., surface water temperature, nutrients, and solar radiation) during periods of rapid algal growth referred to as the _**PCI**_.
+PCIs were defined based on the rate of change in the fluctuating chlorophyll-*a* concentration sampled over the year, and categorized as occurring in the spring, summer, or as a "single" PCI when there was one main period of growth.
 Additional lake parameters were included from the [HydroLAKES](https://hydrosheds./page/hydrolakes) and [HydroATLAS](https://hydrosheds.org/page/hydroatlas) databases, and trophic status index (TSI) was calculated from chlorophyll-*a* concentrations.

 This dataset is intended to be used to explore trends between changing environmental conditions and lake productivity.
-However, as a compiled dataset, the growth window data is based on lake samples collected from a variety of organizations with differing methods.
+However, as a compiled dataset, the PCI data is based on lake samples collected from a variety of organizations with differing methods.
 Great care was taken to standardize the data and provide all relevant metadata wherever possible.
-However, it is recommended that the dataset be uniquely subsetted depending on the research question (e.g., for sampling frequency).
-The growth window dataset can be found in the FRDR repository, DOI:https://doi.org/10.20383/102.0488
+Therefore, it is recommended that the dataset be uniquely subsetted depending on the research question (e.g., for sampling frequency).
+The PCI dataset can be found in the FRDR repository, DOI:https://doi.org/10.20383/102.0488

 ## Data sources